 “Passing by you see Mani in three days, walking in three months and in order to see its soul you need three lives.
 One for the sea, one for its mountains and one for its people.”
 So wrote Sir Patrick Leigh Fermor – Paddy, or Kyrie Michalis, as he was affectionately known – who made Mani internationally famous through his writing.
 One of Britain’s best-loved authors, he lived and wrote in Kardamyli until the ripe old age of 96, his works including the novels ‘A Time of Gifts’ and ‘The Traveller’s Tree’.

 If you’re a hiker, don’t miss the marvellous network of paths that unwind east of Kardamyli on the slopes of Mt Taygetos.
-Of exceptional beauty is the Vyros gorge.
+Of exceptional beauty is the Vyros Gorge.

 The lush islet opposite Kardamyli conceals the fortress walls and the 18th-century church of the Panagia in what was once a flourishing monastery.
 Be sure to put it on your holiday itinerary, you won’t regret it.

 Which do you prefer?
 Pebbles, sand or rocks?
 Organised or completely natural?
 Popular or secluded?
 The coast around Kardamyli offers a beach for every taste.
-Each is beautiful in its own right, like all the beaches in the Peloponnese.
+Each is beautiful in its own right, like many beaches in the Peloponnese.
 Near the entrance to town, you have Ritsa, an organised beach with white pebbles and crystalline water.
 Near the exit, Kalamitsi’s fine pebbles and shallow water (ideal for kids) are guarded by cypress trees.
-A few kilometres further, is Foneas, with pebbles, deep water, a canteen and a great rock to dive from.
+And few kilometres further, is Foneas, with pebbles, deep water, a canteen and a great rock to dive from.